State schools for people with disabilities: Eugenics

 These large custodial institutions continued to be built into the 20th century.
 At the same time, eugenics began to gain proponents throughout the United States, as well as Europe.
 Eugenics centered around the aim to increase the "genetic quality" of the human race.
 Eugenicists decided that some traits were "undesirable."
 One of the primary undesirable traits was "feeble-mindedness."
 Scientists and doctors became much less concern with teaching or training people with disabilities and focused more on separating them from society, stopping them from reproducing, and in some cases, advocating for their murder.

 Many eugenicists thought that white Western Europeans were superior to other races and peoples.
 They developed extremely flawed measures to "prove" this superiority.
 The Stanford-Binet IQ test was developed to identify people who were feeble-minded.
 In 1913 the United States Public Health Service administered the newly invented Binet IQ test to immigrants arriving at Ellis Island.
 Professional researchers recorded that "79% of the Italians, 80% of the Hungarians, 83% of the Jews, and 87% of the Russians are feeble-minded."
 These findings, as well as others, were used to justify racism and anti-immigrant xenophobia in the United States and Europe.

 In addition, new compulsory public school laws required children to attend school.
-Teachers had more chances to notice people who struggled and recommend them for an institutions.
+Teachers had more chances to notice people who struggled and recommend them for an institution.
 Eugenics proponents also taught classes to teachers on identifying the "feeble-minded."